deib-polimi/SparkCluster/README.md

     git clone https://github.com/carduz/spark-log-processor.git

 `spark-log-processor` needs Spark 1.4.1 and MySQL to process the logs and generate the results.
+So, it will need to run on a separate cluster, if you don't want to have two different versions of Spark on the same machine.

 Let's check the Spark configuration and take note of this.